 Poor healing, enlarged scars (care, infiltration, massage and maybe even surgical intervention)

-Asymmetry, mobility of implants (surgical intervention)
+Asymmetry, the mobility of implants (surgical intervention)

 Allergy to dressings (dressing change)